pryv/dev-pryv.io-opener/src-dest/README.md

 Choose your Set-up

-- Discover Open Pryv.io in local
+- Discover Open Pryv.io on your local environment, this will allow for only localhost apps to connect to your platform.
   - [Download docker images without SSL](#local-docker-setup-without-ssl) (quick way to start)
   - [Download docker images with SSL](#local-docker-setup-with-ssl)
   - [Native installation](#local-native-setup)
-  - Build docker images without SSL
-  - Build docker images with SSL
-- Launch Pryv.io on a server exposed to the Internet with built-in SSL
+- Launch Pryv.io on a server exposed to the Internet with built-in SSL, this requires to have a hostname pointing to the public IP of your server.
   - [Download docker images](#server-setup-with-the-built-in-SSL) *Be ready with your Pryv.io set-up in a few minutes*
   - [Native installation](#native-server-setup-with-the-built-in-ssl)
-- Launch Pryv.io on a server with an external SSL termination
+- Launch Pryv.io on a server with an external SSL termination.
+You know your stuff, ....
   - [Download docker images](#server-setup-with-external-ssl)
   - [Native installation](#native-setup-with-external-ssl)